ShamanChandini/Smart-Phone-Controlled-Home-Automation-Using-Arduino/README.md

 Controller board we can control lamps, tubes or any ac power sockets.

 You will be able to control all of your ac appliances wirelessly with the help of any device.

+These pins control the relays which in turns control the Appliances.
+The operation of our project is as follows:

+If we send ‘a’ through Bluetooth Terminal App then Bulb1 will be On and Bulb2 will be off.

+If we send ‘b’ through Bluetooth Terminal App then Bulb2 will be On and Bulb1 will be off.

+If we send ‘c’ through Bluetooth Terminal App then both the bulbs will be switched On.

+If we send ‘d’ through Bluetooth Terminal App then both the bulbs will be switched Off. character ‘d’ can be used to switch off individual bulbs too.

 # Requirements :
 ### Components lists